2019 Major League Baseball season: National

 This was the sixth year of the current eight-year deals with Fox Sports, ESPN, and TBS.
 Fox aired eight weeks of baseball on Saturday Nights which led up to the 2019 Major League Baseball All-Star Game which also aired on Fox.
 Fox then televised Saturday afternoon games for the final four weeks of the season.
 FS1 televised games on Tuesday and on Saturday both during the afternoon and night.
 ESPN televised games on its flagship telecast Sunday Night Baseball as well as Monday and Wednesday nights.
 TBS televised Sunday afternoon games for the last 13 weeks of the regular season.
 Fox and ESPN Sunday Night Baseball telecasts were exclusive; all other national telecasts were subject to local blackout.

 TBS televised the National League Wild Card Game, Division Series, and the Championship Series.
 ESPN televised the American League Wild Card.
 FS1 and MLB Network televised the American League Division Series.
 Fox and FS1 televised the American League Championship Series.
 The World Series will air exclusively on Fox for the 20th consecutive year.

+On April 30, 2019, Major League Baseball and YouTube agreed to a partnership for 13 exclusive baseball games.
+The agreement was essentially a replacement to an earlier deal with Facebook Watch, which was criticized for requiring a Facebook account to access and for having too clunky of an interface.
+The YouTube games would feature a pre and post game show, alongside the game, all produced by MLB Network.
+There was no requirement for a YouTube account to access the game.
+The first game aired was between the Phillies and the Dodgers on July 18, 2019.
+After the season, MLB said they averaged 130,000 viewers per telecast.
+The August 7, Dodgers-Cardinals telecast saw the highest peak of 320,000 live viewers.